WANdisco/wandisco-documentation-ldm/docs/installation.md

 ### Prerequisites

-* Linux host running either Red Hat, CentOS or Ubuntu.
+* Linux host
+  * See the release notes link in the [Before you start](#before-you-start) section for a list of supported operating systems.
 * Java 1.8 64-bit.
 * Network connectivity from your LiveData Migrator host to your target storage (for example: ADLS Gen2 endpoint or S3 bucket).
 * Port 8081 accessible on your Linux host (to access the UI through a web browser).